-The mountain at Vestrahorn is one of Iceland’s few Gabbro rock mountains.
-Dating back 8-11M years, the site was used by the first settlers (Irish) before they were enslaved by Viking invaders (c.860).
+Vestrahorn Mountain is located in southeast Iceland near the town of Höfn.
+It is a prominent mountain featuring two peaks, reaching an elevation of 425 metres (1,394 ft).
+The land was used by the first settlers (Irish monks) before they were enslaved by Viking invaders (c.860).
 Vesturhorn mountain has historical significance and Stokksnes has Natural Beauty & Huge Radar Dome.

 Vestrahorn Mountain is best viewed from Stokksnes, drive out towards the radar station (N.A.T.O. base) on a rough, washboard road and you will be surrounded by grassy sand drifts.
 These sandy tussocks are formed by the very strong winds that are often felt at Stokksnes.

 There is a charge to use the road up to Stokksnes even though the government pays for this.
 The charge can be taken from your credit card in the ‘Viking Cafe’, which is actually a nice place to have a coffee and escape the cold.
 The toll charge is to protect Icelandic Nature.
 Unfortunately the grassy dunes are often trampled badly by heavy tourism only to be corrected by strong wind storms.
 The owner of Vestrahorn Mountain does pay the God of wind a commission, so your money is not going to waste.